 Tom Brady has built a legacy as big as it gets.
-In 2017, after winning his fifth championship ring in his seventh Super Bowl (51), he surpassed both his boyhood idol Joe Montana and Pittsburgh Steelers’ great Terry Bradshaw, who, as of today, each have two rings less than Brady.
-Even the Patriots’ 2018 loss in Super Bowl 52 does not undermine Brady’s brilliance, especially when he went on to win his sixth championship ring in 2019 and, most recently, his seventh championship ring in his 10th Super Bowl, though this time with the Buccaneers.
-With so much winning, it’s time to look back at Brady’s two-decades-long professional career and ask whether he should be called the best quarterback in NFL history.
+In 2017, after winning his fifth championship ring in his seventh Super Bowl (51), he surpassed both his boyhood idol Joe Montana and Pittsburgh Steelers’ great Terry Bradshaw.
+Even the New England Patriots’ 2018 loss in Super Bowl 52 does not undermine Brady’s brilliance, especially when he went on to win his sixth championship ring in 2019 followed by his seventh championship ring in his 10th Super Bowl with the Tampa Bay Buccaneers.
+With his recent announcement about retirement after 22 seasons, it’s time to look back at Brady’s record-breaking professional career and ask whether he should be called the best quarterback in NFL history.

 Here are three arguments why he should and shouldn’t be considered the best: